hraban/lift/website/source/user-guide.md

 Notice that because we named the testcase `div-by-zero`, LIFT will replace the previous definition with this one.
 If you don't name your tests, LIFT cannot distinguish between correcting an already defined test and creating a new one.

 Now, let's us [run-tests][] to run all our tests.
+Unless you tell it otherwise, [run-tests][] runs all the test-cases of the most recently touched testsuite{footnote "By 'touched', I mean the last testsuite in which a test-case was run."}.
-Unless you tell it otherwise, [run-tests][] runs all the test-cases of the most recently touched testsuite{footnote "By 'touched', I mean the last testsuite in which a testcase was run."}.
-Here, thats lift-example-1.
+Here, thats `lift-example-1`.

     > (run-tests)
     ==> #<Results for lift-examples-1 [2 Successful tests]>